grnet/synnefo/docs/source/devguide.rst

 Clarifications/suggestions:

+* All non-ASCII characters in headers should be URL-encoded.
 * Authentication is done by another system.
 The token is used in the same way, but it is obtained differently.
 The top level ``GET`` request is kept compatible with the OOS API and allows for guest/testing operations.
 * Some processing is done in the variable part of all ``X-*-Meta-*`` headers.
 If it includes underscores, they will be converted to dashes and the first letter of all intra-dash strings will be capitalized.
 * A ``GET`` reply for a level will include all headers of the corresponding ``HEAD`` request.